"ACADEMIA WITHOUT WALLS"

 Since then I have had an obligation to those parents, and all parents who grieve from the death of a child.
 I have spent the rest of my career attempting to answer the immediate question I had that day: Was this a real angel that these parents saw, or were they creating a pleasing fantasy in their mind to help them cope with the death of their child?

 This is my answer after 25 years of studying the spiritual experiences of children who have died.

 CONTROLLED REMOTE VIEWING: THE FINAL PIECE OF THE PUZZLE

-My wife, Pauline, slowly reads me a string of eight numbers.
+My assistant slowly reads me a string of eight numbers.
 I quickly write them down on a blank sheet of paper, 7349 2303.
 Suddenly my hand jerks and I make a quick scribble on the page.

-I tell my wife: My hand is moving up, curving over, curving under, moving across, now straight down.
+I tell her: My hand is moving up, curving over, curving under, moving across, now straight down.
 Images come to my mind, metal, thin, open, I suddenly know I am attempting to draw a structure.

 If what I think has to do with something involving my five senses, I write it in one column on the paper.
 Hard, rough, curving, bright, dark, moving; rocking.
 If what I'm thinking has to do with anything else, I write them on the right side of the paper.
 I think this is silly.
 It is a subway train.
 Why did I agree to demonstrate Controlled Remote Viewing for a science reporter for NPR (National Public Radio)?
 I am going to be embarrassed when I get this wrong.